 Unlike some proteins from plants and animals, unflavored hydrolyzed beef protein is also completely flavorless.
 This makes it a versatile addition to your diet.

-My powders are available in several delicious flavors including Vanilla Bean, Double Chocolate, Mocha Latte, and Salted Caramel.
-Each contains 21 grams of protein per serving.
-I also offer an Unflavored option, which contains a whopping 26 grams of protein per serving.
+My powders are available in several delicious flavors including Vanilla Bean, Double Chocolate, and Mocha Latte.
+Each contains around 21 grams of protein per serving.
+I also offer an Unflavored option that contains zero stevia leaf.

 You don’t have to settle for a protein supplement with sub-par nutritional value, inflammatory ingredients, and a terrible taste.
 The Myers Way® Paleo Proteins are delicious!
 Best of all, they can help you get the many health benefits of a protein-rich diet.